Redemption: The Stan Tookie Williams Story

-The film deals with the life of Stanley Tookie Williams, the co-founding member of the Crips street gang.
-Along with showing his life in the streets and his time in prison, it shows the work Williams did while incarcerated to help decrease gang violence in the world.
+The film deals with the life of Stanley Tookie Williams (Foxx), the co-founding member of the Crips street gang.
+Along with showing his life in the streets and his time in San Quentin State Prison, it shows the work Williams did while incarcerated to help decrease gang violence in the world.
 The film was shot in 2003 while Williams was still imprisoned.
-On December 13, 2005, Williams was executed by lethal injection in California.
+On December 13, 2005, Williams was executed by lethal injection.